strangerstudios/pmpro-pay-by-check/readme.txt

 https://gist.github.com/strangerstudios/68bb75bf3b83530390d4

 == Changelog ==
+= 0.12 - 2023-12-11 =
+* FEATURE: Email templates for this Add On can now be edited from the "Memberships" > "Settings" > "Email Templates" settings page. #106 (@MaximilianoRicoTabo)
+* ENHANCEMENT: Now respecting the "Gateway Name Label" setting in core PMPro v3.0+ for updating "Check" wording. #108 (@MaximilianoRicoTabo)
+* ENHANCEMENT: Adding compatibility with the PMPro v3.0+ Subscriptions Table by updating the subscription object when a recurring invoice is generated and no longer processing recurring orders for cancelled subscriptions. #110 (@dparker1005)

 = 0.11.3 - 2023-10-04 =
 * SECURITY: General improvements and sanitization of the codebase. (@andrewlimaza)
 * BUG FIX: Fixed an issue where more than one order would be created mistakenly when there were different payment plans for a level. (@andrewlimaza, @dparker1005)